 Qualifying: If you are in a slower car and being lapped by a faster one, there is absolutely no point in holding up the other driver.
 Stick to your line around the circuit and keep to your style of driving.
 The faster driver will find a way past at the right opportunity in the knowledge that you are not going to do anything unexpected.
-Do NOT try to 'help' the lapping driver by suddenly modifying your line.
+Do Not try to 'help' the lapping driver by suddenly modifying your line.
 This causes confusion and, inevitably, an accident.
 If you are driving in close proximity to a car of similar performance to your own, do not race it.
 Hang back, get some clear space, and put in a lap which is not slowed by someone else.

-If you are in a faster car and closing on the car in front as you approach a corner, do NOT assume that the driver ahead has seen you in his mirrors and intends to pull over to let you through.
-He may well be concentrating 100% on his hot lap and is under no obligation to abort it, despite the fact that he may have been given the blue flag.
+If you are in a faster car and closing on the car in front as you approach a corner, do NOT assume that the driver ahead has seen you in their mirrors and intends to pull over to let you through.
+They may well be concentrating 100% on their hot lap and is under no obligation to abort it, despite the fact that they may have been given the blue flag.

-Race: If you are in a slower class and being lapped by faster machinery, DO NOT BLOCK or WEAVE.
+Race: If you are in a slower class and being lapped by faster machinery, Do Not Block or Weave.
 It will only slow you down, allowing your own rivals to catch up, and cause great irritation to the faster drivers who are, after all, having a race of their own.

-If you are racing for position, as opposed to being lapped, you may ONLY CHANGE DIRECTION ONCE in front of the pursuing car, that is to say you can only move left or right in front of the car, not both.
-PUSHING or SQUEEZING competitors off the track is strictly forbidden i.e. reducing the available track width to less than a car's width.
-OVERLY AGGRESSIVE DRIVING is also not acceptable and includes such behaviour as going for gaps that are not there, using other competitors as physical brakes, and being prepared to have an accident rather than lifting the throttle.
+If you are racing for position, as opposed to being lapped, you may Only Change Direction Once in front of the pursuing car, that is to say you can only move left or right in front of the car, not both.
+Pushing or Squeezing competitors off the track is strictly forbidden i.e. reducing the available track width to less than a car's width.
+Overly Aggressive Driving is also not acceptable and includes such behaviour as going for gaps that are not there, using other competitors as physical brakes, and being prepared to have an accident rather than lifting the throttle.
 Lapping slower cars: Novices carry a black cross on a yellow ground on their car's tail and should be easy to pick out.
 Treat them with care and respect; if there is any doubt in your mind about where they are going to be on the track as you approach them, give them the benefit of the doubt.
-Do remember that, even if the competitor in front is in a different class and is slower than you, he will be having his own serious race with his own class rivals.
-Make sure that you don't do anything to disrupt his contest.
-And, if he is considerate, acknowledge the fact with a wave.
+Do remember that, even if the competitor in front is in a different class and is slower than you, they will be having their own serious race with their own class rivals.
+Make sure that you don't do anything to disrupt their contest.
+And, if they is considerate, acknowledge the fact with a wave.